-The holes allow more air into the THROTTLE discharge tube, and by reducing the differential prevent pressure enrichment of the air/fuel mixture.
+The holes allow more air into the THROTTLE VALVE discharge tube, and by reducing the CLOSED pressure differential prevent enrichment of the air/fuel mixture.

-The process of drawing both air and fuel through the discharge tube also has the effect of vaporizing the fuel DIFFUSER more readily, particularly at low engine speeds.
+The process of drawing both air and fuel through the discharge tube also has the effect of vaporizing the fuel DIFFUSER WELL MOTE 1 MOTE 1 MOTE 1 MOTE 1 MOTE 1 MOTE 1 DIFFUSER WELL Speeds.